-Erik is a first year graduate student in Psychology.
+Erik is a fourth year graduate student in Psychology.
 He is currently interested in how people develop intuitive theories that allow them to navigate in the world, as well as the ways in which Bayesian models can help us understand cognitive development in children.
 Erik completed his undergraduate and master's degrees in Symbolic Systems at Stanford University.

 Lambda's primary research interest is predicting and manipulating whether, when, and where people drop food on the floor.

 Tim is now a data scientist at Quora.

 Rob is now a quantitative researcher at Facebook.

 Kristin is now at the Haas School of business.